Thank you to all the donors who generously

 We have long dreamed of creating a lasting tribute to those we have lost to the AIDS pandemic.
 The San Francisco Gay Men’s Chorus has now built a permanent memorial within the Grove in memory of those singers who no longer stand on stage but whose voices still resound in our hearts and lives.

 On December 1, World AIDS Day, the Artists Portal and monument to our SFGMC brothers in song at the NAMG will be dedicated and open to the public.
 The Artists Portal will honor musicians and artists we have lost from every discipline.
 It will also include the names of regional, national and international LGBTQ and arts organizations which have also lost members.
 The first of those to be represented are members of the Gay and Lesbian Association of Choruses (GALA).

-Positioned at the west entrance to the Grove, the site will also be home to a gorgeous Emperor Chime for visitors to ring and let the sound carry the memory of friends and family as far as one can imagine.
+Positioned at the west entrance to the Grove, the site is also a home to a gorgeous Emperor Chime for visitors to ring and let the sound carry the memory of friends and family as far as one can imagine.

 For information, email [email protected] or call 415.865.3650.

 Q: What are the significant dates for creating the monument?

 The following events at the Grove memorial are open to the public:

 December 1 - World AIDS Day Dedication Event, 11:00am